gbd-consult/gbd-websuite/doc/sphinx/books/server-admin/en/concepts.rst

 Maps, layers and sources
 ------------------------

 Every GBD WebSuite projects contains at least one *map*, which is a collection of *layers*.
-There are different types of layers (for example, "box", or "tile").
+There are different types of layers (for example, "wms", or "tile").
 You can configure access rights, view properties (like an extent) and the metadata for the whole map and for each layer individually.
-Most layers are also bound to *source* objects, which tell the server where the geodata comes from.
 A layer configuration typically contains instructions for the server how to transform the source data, for example

 - reproject the data
 - convert the imagery from WMS into tiles and vice versa